-If Officers (or staff in schools) feel unable to raise the matter with their manager, for whatever reason, please raise the matter with the appropriate Head of Service or Headteacher.
+If Officers (or staff in schools) feel unable to raise the matter with their manager, for whatever reason, please raise the matter with the appropriate Service Director or Headteacher.
 Please say if you want to raise the matter in confidence so that they can make appropriate arrangements.

-If you feel unable to raise the matter with the relevant Head of Service or Headteacher, for whatever reason, please raise the matter with the appropriate Director.
+If you feel unable to raise the matter with the relevant Service Director or Headteacher, for whatever reason, please raise the matter with the appropriate Senior Director.

-Members should also raise the matter with the appropriate Director if they feel unable to refer to the relevant Head of Service, for whatever reason.
+Members should also raise the matter with the appropriate Senior Director if they feel unable to refer to the relevant Service Director, for whatever reason.